Insights Blog

 If that phrase is new to you, you’re not alone – it’s a fairly new concept.
 But in short, the data lakehouse refers to a hybrid data architecture that aims to mix the best of a data warehouse and data lake.

+Data lake or data warehouse?
 Similarities, differences and overlaps

-Data warehouses
+Data Warehouse

-Data lakes
+Data Lake

-Data lakehouses
+Data Lakehouse

 While this sounds good in practice, the lakehouse is an emerging and immature concept – which means there are differing views on how best to realize it.
 The main reason for this is that there are proponents on either side of the architectural divide.
-Those on the data warehouse side of the fence build the lakehouse around relational technology concepts, while those on the data lake side have roots in Loading...machine learning and Spark processing where support for processing Loading...Java, Loading...Python and R workloads is paramount.
+Those on the data warehouse side of the fence build the lakehouse around relational technology concepts, while those on the data lake side have roots in machine learning and Spark processing where support for processing Loading...Java, Loading...Python and R workloads is paramount.

 Although the lakehouse is an interesting concept, it’s still very ill-defined and (unsurprisingly) subject to a lot of hype and speculation.
 And though a heated discussion will continue for some time, it’s unlikely to irrevocably remove the need for either the data lake or data warehouse, and more importantly, overturn the enormous amount of innovation in the market.